You are viewing the Caracas chapterGlobalNew YorkAcarigua

 The chapter can also be supported through tangible contributions: $15 — Materials, $45 — A workshop day and $25/month — Continuity.
 These amounts are indicative references for clearly communicating how a donation can become materials, educational mediation and operational continuity.

-Donations for Caracas are processed through Fractured Atlas.
+Support channels for Caracas will be communicated transparently before funds are received.
 Fund use will be reported in aggregated form once the program is activated and operational conditions allow results to be documented.

 Next step